lvgl/docs_old/widgets/page.md

 The Page's main part is called `LV_PAGE_PART_BG` which is the background of the Page.
 It uses all the typical background style properties.
 Using padding will add space on the sides.

-The scrollable object can be referenced via the `LV_PAGE_PART_SCRL` part.
+The scrollable object can be referenced via the `LV_PAGE_PART_SCROLLABLE` part.
 It also uses all the typical background style properties and padding to add space on the sides.

 `LV_LIST_PART_SCROLLBAR` is a virtual part of the background to draw the scroll bars.
 Uses all the typical background style properties, *size* to set the width of the scroll bars, and *pad_right* and *pad_bottom* to set the spacing.